 - Another meeting?
 Interesting, who knows what new exciting thing we’ll work on next.

-- Neighbours keep drilling all day?
+- Neighbors keep drilling all day?
 Interesting, wonder what they’re building.

 - Life sucks?
 Interesting, maybe I should do something about it.